Scooby-Doo 2: Monsters Unleashed: Critical response

 On Rotten Tomatoes, Scooby-Doo 2: Monsters Unleashed holds a rating of 22% based on 119 reviews and an average rating of 4.3/10.
 The site's consensus reads: "Only the very young will get the most out of this silly trifle."
 On Metacritic, the film has a score of 34 out of 100 based on 28 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale, an improvement over the previous film's "B+".

-Roger Ebert of the Chicago Times gave the film two stars out of four, stating, "This is a silly machine to whirl goofy antics before the eyes of easily distracted audiences, and it is made with undeniable skill."
-Dave Kehr of The New York Times gave the film a negative review, saying, "In the strictly secular-humanist world of Scooby-Doo, there are no real ghosts, but only humans desperate for attention who disguise themselves as supernatural figures."
+Roger Ebert of the Chicago Sun-Times gave the film two stars out of four, stating, "This is a silly machine to whirl goofy antics before the eyes of easily distracted audiences, and it is made with undeniable skill."
+Dave Kehr of The New York Times gave the film a negative review, saying it would, at best, serve as filler for children waiting for the upcoming release of Harry Potter and the Prisoner of Azkaban.

 Peter Bradshaw of The Guardian gave the film a two out of five stars, stating, "it's straight down the line family fare, nothing inspired, nothing objectionable: a few funny lines."
 Nick DeSemlyn of Empire Magazine also gave the film two out of five stars, saying, "This sequel is a step up from the first.
 Scooby's animation is improved, there are some fun action sequences and a smattering of amusing moments.
 But the same manic mugging that spoiled the original mars this movie, and the result is a film only a six year-old on a sugar rush could love."
 Common Sense Media gave the film two out of five stars, saying, "Sequel is milder than original; potty humor, peril, violence."

 The film won the Razzie Award for Worst Remake or Sequel.